 Sometimes I “pull” (aka borrow) clothes from a brand to feature in photos and videos.
 These clothes are from showrooms and referred to as “samples.”
 Borrowing clothes instead of having to buy them helps a lot because 1) I get to showcase new items for you all and 2) allows me to invest in my business like buying a new camera lens.
 Of course I love to re-wear items I’ve bought in the past (hello my favorite purple suede jacket of all time.)
 But every now and then it is nice to have new things to style in our every changing world of fashion.

 I hope that breaks it down a bit better for you.
+Just remember that with additional income comes additional responsibilities.
+I’m specifically referring to taxes.Thankfully there are plenty of programs that allow you to efile for free, as well as useful tools and calculators.
 If you have any questions or would like to suggest a topic for me to discuss in my Real Talk series, please leave a comment below or email me at firstname.lastname@example.org.
 Again and always, thank you for supporting my blog and helping make my dream job a reality.
 It truly means the world to me.

 Shop My Look

 moto jacket: Zara (recent) | top + skirt: Express | bag: Aldo | sunglasses: Jessica Simpson | choker: Dainty Jewels

 Photos by Tony Oberstar

 Follow me on Twitter, Instagram, Pinterest, Facebook, YouTube and Bloglovin’ for more real talk inside the blogging world.